webqit/webqit-community.docs/oohtml/README.md

     If you are building something early with it (just as we are building [webqit.io](//webqit.io) with it), we'd like to hear from you via any means - [WICG](https://discourse.wicg.io/t/proposal-chtml/4716), [email - oxharris.dev@gmail.com], [issue](https://github.com/webqit/oohtml/issues).
 And Pull Requests are very welcomed!
 + They have to go through a million iterations!
 And much in dollars go into that!

     If you could help in some way, we'd be more than glad!
-If you'd like to find out how to, or whether as much as $1 counts, or if there are perks for supporting, you should indeed reach out - oxharris.dev@gmail.com.
+If you'd like to find out what your $1 could do for us and what's in for you, do indeed reach out at oxharris.dev@gmail.com.

 ## FAQs
 We are working on publishing some questions we've been asked, but you can always file an [issue](https://github.com/webqit/oohtml/issues) to ask a new question or raise a suggestion.